 NDIS Capacity Building

-Having professions in both psychotherapy and social work, I bring a unique and holistic perspective to psychosocial capacity building.
+Having dual professions in psychotherapy and social work, I bring a unique and holistic perspective to psychosocial capacity building.
 These backgrounds allow me to support you in a comprehensive and holistic manner by integrating psychological, social, and environmental aspects of your circumstances.

 Whilst training in capacity building is important, even more important is how therapists build a relationship with their clients.
 If you and I were to work together, I would first ask about how you and I could ‘team up’ for the problems you’re facing.
 I do this by listening, asking questions, and checking my understanding with you.
 I see you as the expert in your own life, and it’s my job to consult with you about how I can help.